justin73/secret-santa/README.md

 This is a MEAN (MongoDB, Express, Angular2 and Nodejs) project.

 Since DB is not required, so I didn't put too much time into developing a well structured database schema.
-Just for a sake of accessing data easily, a simple DB table is setup where stores all the participants information and status.
+Just for the sake of accessing data easily, a simple table is setup where stores all the participants information and status.

 The server end setup consists of server.js and /routes folder routes/draw.js is the express file which is used to setup an API to access the MongoDB